 When it comes to effective SEO practices, it’s not always what you don’t know that hurts you.
 It’s what you “know” which is not true.
 There are many myths going around about SEO these days and if you begin to accept these myths as truth and put them into practice in order to build your SEO, you may find yourself MUCH worse off at the end than you were in the beginning.
 The purpose of this article is to separate the fact from the fiction in regard to some of the previously popular SEO myths that people still are trying to use, beginning with the SEO practices known as “Black Hat SEO.”

 Black Hat SEO methods damage the credibility of your online business.
-This article will debunk some of the myths about off page SEO in strategies which are meant to build your page rank and generate traffic to your site.
-Knowing these myths will help you to avoid becoming lost in the crowd of sites which are either generating no results for their owners or attracting a lot of unqualified traffic from visitors who end up leaving the site within seconds.
+This article will debunk some of the myths about off-page SEO in strategies that are meant to build your page rank and generate traffic to your site.
+Knowing these myths will help you to avoid becoming lost in the crowd of sites that are either generating no results for their owners or attracting a lot of unqualified traffic from visitors who end up leaving the site within seconds.